-Two DHTs will be tasked with producing a costing and rationale for a new curriculum structure.
+- Two DHTs will be tasked with producing a costing and rationale for a new curriculum structure.
 This will include a review of choice at the end of S1 and the possibility of up to 8 qualifications by the end of S4.
-Options to extend the range of vocational pathways including building in work experience within course choices.

-Implement changes to the Higher qualifications in line with SQA arrangements.
+Options to extend the range of vocational pathways including building in work experience within course choices. - Implement changes to the Higher qualifications in line with SQA arrangements.

-2017-2018 Improvement Priority 2: Pupil Support Review

-- Improvement in attainment, particularly in literacy and numeracy - Closing the attainment gap between the most and least disadvantaged children - Improvement in children and young people's health and wellbeing - Improvement in employability skills and sustained, positive school-leaver destinations for all young people
+NIF Priority Improvement in attainment, particularly in literacy and numeracy Closing the attainment gap between the most and least disadvantaged children Improvement in children and young people's health and wellbeing Improvement in employability skills and sustained, positive school-leaver destinations for all young people NIF Driver School leadership Teacher professionalism Parental engagement Assessment of children's progress School Improvement Performance Information HGIOS?4 QIs 1.1 Self-evaluation for self-improvement 1.2 Leadership of learning 1.3 Leadership of change 1.4 Leadership of management and staff 1.5 Management of resources to promote equity 2.1 Safeguarding and child protection 2.2 Curriculum 2.3 Learning, teaching and assessment 2.4 Personalised support 2.5 Family learning 2.6 Transitions 2.7 Partnerships 3.1 Ensuring wellbeing, equality and inclusion 3.2 Raising attainment and achievement 3.2 Securing children's progress (ELC) 3.3 Increasing creativity and employability Impact and Evidence: Teachers have an increased understanding of th can be used to assess progress.
+This is as a re assessment forms, these are called Pupil Inform ne wellbeing indicators and how these sult of training and new wellbeing

-- School leadership

-- Teacher professionalism

-- Parental engagement

-- Assessment of children's progress

-- School Improvement

-- Performance Information

-- 1.1 Self-evaluation for self-improvement

-- 1.2 Leadership of learning

-- 1.3 Leadership of change

-- 1.4 Leadership of management and staff

-- 1.5 Management of resources to promote equity

-- 2.1 Safeguarding and child protection

-- 2.2 Curriculum

-- 2.3 Learning, teaching and assessment

-- 2.4 Personalised support

-- 2.5 Family learning

-- 2.6 Transitions

-- 2.7 Partnerships

-- 3.1 Ensuring wellbeing, equality and inclusion

-- 3.2 Raising attainment and achievement

-- 3.2 Securing children's progress (ELC)

-- 3.3Increasing creativity and employability

-Teachers have an increased understanding of the wellbeing indicators and how these can be used to assess progress.
-This is as a result of training and new wellbeing assessment forms, these are called Pupil Information Requests.
+- assessment forms, these are called Pupil Information Requests.
 In turn this has led to more effective action plans to meet individual needs during multi-agency meetings.
-The information provided by teachers has fed directly into the wellbeing assessment part of the Child's Plan.

-A small group of tutor teachers have piloted approaches to learning conversations on themes such as course choice and target setting during tutor time.
+The information provided by teachers has fed directly into the wellbeing assessment part of the Child's Plan. - • - A small group of tutor teachers have piloted approaches to learning conversations on themes such as course choice and target setting during tutor time.
 The decision has been made to extend this and retain the existing vertical system.
 Initial feedback from the tutors and young people has been positive.
-For example, we have started the process of each learner having a key adult review their learning and plan next steps.

-As a result of the review of the anti-bullying policy, we have decided to implement the Mentoring Violence Protection (MVP) peer mentoring scheme.
+For example, we have started the process of each learner having a key adult review their learning and plan next steps. - • - As a result of the review of the anti-bullying policy, we have decided to implement the Mentoring Violence Protection (MVP) peer mentoring scheme.
 All young people understand the policy and procedures for reporting but we need to do more and develop the "do not be a bystander" concept.
-This sits at the heart of MVP.

-The ASG Partnership Forum has been established and an effective multi-agency response group (MARG) is part of this.
+This sits at the heart of MVP. - • - The ASG Partnership Forum has been established and an effective multi-agency response group (MARG) is part of this.
 Impact is being measured in terms of improved attendance, attainment, and participation on an individual basis.
 This is leading to an improved range of interventions to meet individual needs.